Pilgrimage to Chartres: History

 Chartres was a place of pilgrimage even before its Gothic cathedral was built and, by the end of the 12th century, became one of the most popular pilgrimage destinations in Europe.
-It was at a pilgrimage instead to the tomb of Fr.
-Emmanuel in Mesnil-Saint-Loup that the traditionalist Catholic organization Centre Henri et André Charlier decided to initiate a traditionalist pilgrimage from the cathedral of Paris to that of Chartres.
-The pilgrimage gradually grew in popularity.
+Its popularity is largely due to the presence of the Sancta Camisa, a piece of silk supposed to have been worn by the Blessed Virgin Mary at the birth of Jesus, donated to the cathedral by King Charles the Bald.